w3f/reed-solomon-simd/README.md

 Reed-Solomon erasure coding, featuring:

-- Up to 65535 original shards or 65535 recovery shards.
 - `O(n log n)` complexity.
+- Entirely written in Rust.
 - Runtime selection of best SIMD implementation on both AArch64 (Neon) and x86(-64) (SSSE3 and AVX2) with fallback to plain Rust.
-- Entirely written in Rust.

-## Quick introduction to **original shards** and **recovery shards**

-- The data which is going to be protected by Reed-Solomon erasure coding is split into equal-sized **original shards**.
-    - **`original_count`** is the number of original shards.
-- Additional **recovery shards** of same size are then created which contain recovery data so that original data can be fully restored from any set of **`original_count`** shards, original or recovery.
-    - **`recovery_count`** is the number of recovery shards.

-Algorithm supports **any combination of 1 - 32768 original shards with 1 - 32768 recovery shards**.
+- Any combination of 1 - 32768 original shards with 1 - 32768 recovery shards.
-Up to 65535 original or recovery shards is also possible with following limitations:
+- Up to 65535 original or recovery shards is also possible with following limitations:

 | `original_count` | `recovery_count` |
 | ---------------- | ---------------- |